 Anyone who has a stake in the financial improvement or current financial operating condition will have a need to review a balance sheet such as:

 At C.E.
 Thorn, CPA, PLLC, we understand the importance of a properly balanced financial report.
-For nearly 30 years, we have assisted local small businesses with proper bookkeeping practices and generating income statements.
+For over 30 years, we have assisted local small businesses with proper bookkeeping practices and generating income statements.
 Find out how your company can benefit from our financial services.